 Scheduling meetings can be a nightmare when juggling multiple schedules.
 With Calendly, connect it to your Outlook or Gmail calendar so only free time shows up on the app.
 Never worry about being double booked again!

-Do you have an important onboarding call and don’t want to miss anything?
+Do you have an important onboarding call and don’t want to overlook anything?
 Rev Transcription is a lifesaver.
 Simply record your call and it will be transcribed and a transcript emailed to you.
 Never miss an important nugget of information on a call again.

 In the fast-paced climate of a PR agency, to-do lists are essential.
 Upgrade your to-do to the 21st century and go digital.
 Todoist will help keep you organized by categorizing tasks into groups depending on projects or teams.
 Set up alerts if tasks are timely and should be checked off your to-do list first!

 For content marketers, Hubspot or a competitor is a must-have.
-It’s an effective content marketing platform for any industry but especially for PR people.
+It’s an effective content marketing platform for any industry, but especially for PR people.
 From email marketing, blog optimization, to social media marketing, Hubspot offers a wide range of features to help content marketers.

 PR folks love brainstorming for new campaign ideas or ways to land that new project.
 Right now creative collaboration looks different given our need to stay apart, but with Jamboard, it can still work.
 This virtual whiteboard allows users to drop images, add notes, and pull assets directly from the web while collaborating with team members from anywhere.